Gray-Davidson-00/Kickstarter-Success-Analysis/README.md

 ### How to use these files:

-This directory contains a series of code files and several datasets.
+This directory contains a series of python notebooks and several datasets.
 To replicate this work:

 1. get_kickstarter_links.ipynb is run to scrape 2400 current kickstarter campaigns.
 2. The dataset 2400_links.txt contains the list of 2400 links extracted from kickstarter.com's 'explore' page on 4/25/18